Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Abstract

 \section{Abstract}

-\boldmath We study the problem of controlling a partially observed Markov decision process (POMDP) to either aid or hinder the estimation of its state trajectory by optimising the conditional entropy of the state trajectory given measurements and controls, a quantity we dub the \emph{smoother entropy}.
-Our consideration of the smoother entropy contrasts with previous active state estimation and obfuscation approaches that instead resort to measures of marginal (or instantaneous) state uncertainty due to tractability concerns.
-By establishing novel expressions of the smoother entropy in terms of the usual POMDP belief state, we show that our active estimation and obfuscation problems can be reformulated as Markov decision processes (MDPs) that are fully observed in the belief state.
-Surprisingly, we identify belief-state MDP reformulations of both active estimation and obfuscation with concave cost and cost-to-go functions, which enables the use of standard POMDP techniques to construct tractable bounded-error (approximate) solutions.
-We show in simulations that optimisation of the smoother entropy leads to superior trajectory estimation and obfuscation compared to alternative approaches.
+\boldmath We study the problem of controlling a partially observed Markov decision process (POMDP) to either aid or hinder the estimation of its state trajectory.
+We encode the estimation objectives via the \emph{smoother entropy}, which is the conditional entropy of the state trajectory given measurements and controls.
+Consideration of the smoother entropy contrasts with previous approaches that instead resort to marginal (or instantaneous) state entropies due to tractability concerns.
+By establishing novel expressions for the smoother entropy in terms of the POMDP belief state, we show that {both the problems of minimising and maximising the smoother entropy in POMDPs can surprisingly be reformulated as belief-state Markov decision processes with concave cost and value functions.
+The significance of these reformulations is that they render the smoother entropy a tractable optimisation objective, with structural properties amenable to the use of standard POMDP solution techniques for \emph{both} active estimation and obfuscation.} Simulations illustrate that optimisation of the smoother entropy leads to superior trajectory estimation and obfuscation compared to alternative approaches.